 NAESB membership is currently down by 16 members, with a total of 292 members.
 Although 16 resignations is not unusual, the difference is usually offset with new members.
 This year 5 new members have joined.
 The WEQ standards are currently the subject of a FERC Notice of Proposed Rulemaking and, when the final order is issued, that may result in an uptick of membership and standards purchases.
 The details are included in the meeting materials.
 Mr. Peress suggested that NAESB provide a presentation and host a table at the NARUC meeting in order to spread the benefits of membership.
 Mr. Booe stated that NAESB has been providing webinars to NARUC with the most recent one in September.
 He noted that hosting a table could be a discussion for the Board Revenue Committee.

 The Board of Directors held its meeting of the members and strategic session in September.
-Shawn Bennett, the Deputy Assistant Secretary for Oil and Natural Gas at the Department of Energy, , provided comments during the meeting on where the market is heading and his interest in distributed ledger technology.
+Shawn Bennett, the Deputy Assistant Secretary for Oil and Natural Gas at the Department of Energy, provided comments during the meeting on where the market is heading and his interest in distributed ledger technology.
 The Department of Energy has been following the distributed ledger activities within NAESB closely.
 The next Board of Directors meeting will be held in December.

 The Board Managing Committee met in late August to discuss topics regarding personnel and succession planning.

 The Board Digital Committee has held regular meetings to develop a report to be submitted to the Board of Directors.
 The committee is examining a number of areas that are impacted by digital technology or will impact digital technology with the aim of determining whether NAESB should develop standards to assist with implementation.
-The committee sent out a couple surveys to receive feedback from its members and a broader survey to the Board of Directors will likely be sent in the future.
+The committee sent out a couple of surveys to receive feedback from its members and a broader survey to the Board of Directors will likely be sent in the future.
 Mr. Buccigross noted that the Sandia National Laboratories surety assessment triggered the analysis of several of the areas, as the report touched upon issues that NAESB has not addressed in the past.

 In November, the Board Strategy Committee will hold a conference call to review certain recommendations contained in the Sandia National Laboratories surety assessment.
 In the assessment, Sandia noted that NAESB could consider alternative paths to support faster processing of cybersecurity standards.
 That discussion will, ultimately, need to be considered by the Board of Directors.
 Additionally, during its November meeting the Board Strategy Committee will review each of the 2020 Annual Plans adopted by the Executive Committees to ensure consistency with the 2019-2021 NAESB Strategic Plan and discuss the potential development of the 2020 NAESB Standards Development Survey.